saucelabs/sauce-school/codelabs/Module3_SeleniumJava.md

 #### Final Code

-Your new code in `TestLogin.js` should look like this:
+Your new code in `TestLogin.java` should look like this:

 <img src="assets/3.03H.png" alt="First Login Code" width="750"/>